 In a residential community, it is important that individuals have the opportunity to voice opinions, plan activities, and relay information to administrators who, along with students, make decisions about Residence Life.
 At Columbia College, all resident students are members and can choose to actively participate in the Residence Hall Association (RHA) to address community concerns and plan events.
-Contact the Residence Life staff for more information about how to get involved.
+Contact the Area Coordinator for Upper-class Housing for more information about how to get involved.